Site Contents © 2020 Monsterwax

 Lisa: 60/D has footnote on page 22, but by the "H" version, there is no longer an address to write for molestation help.

-The Lost Continent: Original super-rare promo had only a black and white cover.
-The 2015 Chick Tract Club reprint had blue added to the cover, as well as numbers on each interior page.
+The Lost Continent: Original super-rare promo supposedly had a black & white cover, as well as a blue cover (but neither said JTC in the bottom right corner).
+The 2015 Chick Tract Club reprint had the blue cover, plus the "J.T.C." on the front bottom right corner, as well as numbers on each interior page.
 The back cover was updated to reflect a celebration of Chick's 250th tract by the club.

 A Love Story: Picture changes on pages 2 and 22 between versions S/370 - 1'5/610.
 (Some have the change on page 2, but not on page 22.)
 There's also an English version with black characters.